DarkArtLabs/CW-Voltage-Power-Calculator/README.md

 </p>

 Features
--Reliable and accurate calculations
+- Reliable and accurate calculations
--Failsafe design will not report inccorect results -May enter arbitrary impedance value (defaults to 50 Ohms) -Able to change any value and re-calculate without clearing form -Light and dark mode versions (selectable at compile time)
+- Failsafe design will not report inccorect results
+- May enter arbitrary impedance value (defaults to 50 Ohms)
+- Able to change any value and re-calculate without clearing form
+- Light and dark mode versions (selectable at compile time)

 An real impedance value may be set, with a default of 50 Ohms.